getify/You-Dont-Know-JS/get-started/ch3.md

 The inner function `onResponse(..)` is closed over `url`, and thus preserves and remembers it until the Ajax call returns and executes `onResponse(..)`.
 Even though `getSomeData(..)` finishes right away, the `url` parameter variable is kept alive in the closure for as long as needed.

-It's not necessary that the outer scope be a function—it usually is, but not always—just that there be at least one variable in an outer scope than an inner function accesses, and thus closes over.
+It's not necessary that the outer scope be a function—it usually is, but not always—just that there be at least one variable in an outer scope accessed from an inner function:

 ```js
 for (let [idx,btn] of buttons.entries()) {